Intentional change starts with longing and imagination.

 Change strategist.
 Realist with a twist.

-I have helped women in 18 countries create a deeper connection with their own longing and leverage their imagination for the common good.
+Over the past five years, I have helped women in 18 countries create a deeper connection with their own longing and leverage their imagination for the common good.

 From climate initiatives to social programs, community gardens to artistic endeavors, wellness support to entrepreneurial ventures, we have partnered to craft crystal-clear concepts and present compelling stories that connected and inspired their chosen communities.